ElisaCastelli/ElisaCastelli/README.md

 ### Hi there 👋

+😬 Me: I'm a graduated student of Music And Acoustic Engineering (MSc) and Computer Science and Enginerring (BSc) at Politecnico di Milano.
+I am a never tired listener with passion for music and computer science.

-😄 Pronouns:She/Her
+😄 Pronouns: She/Her

-🌱 I’m currently learning deep learning and machine learning applied to music information retrieval
+🌱 My fields of interest are deep and machine learning applied to Music Information Retrieval

-🔭 Trying Django framework to make a poll application
+🔭 Currently: working on Django framework to make a poll application and Pytorch Lightning to create an Hit Song Prediction model

 📫 How to reach me: castellielisa98@gmail.com